CircleCI-Archived/image-builder/README.md

 Here is how you can run the unit tests.

 ```
+# Pull the latest circleci/build-image:scratch (only necessary when you want to test against the latest build image)
+docker pull circleci/build-image:scratch

 # Build a test image.
 docker build -t test-image tests/